AdguardTeam/AdguardKnowledgeBase/02.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 #### Inspecting the original certificate

-The most important drawback of the HTTPS filtering mechanism is that it hides from the real certificate that the website uses.
-You cannot simply check what was the original certificate and can only see the one issued by AdGuard.
+The most important drawback of the HTTPS filtering mechanism is that it hides the real certificate that the website uses.
+You cannot simply check what was the original certificate, and can only see the one issued by AdGuard.

 **Our plans:**